nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do Sealed Records Show up In Nevada Background Checks?

-No, sealed criminal records do not show up on background checks.
+No. Sealed criminal records generally do not show up on background checks.
 Also, It is illegal for any independent background check agency to divulge sealed records in their possession without a court order.
 However, this restriction seldom applies to background check agencies outside Nevada.

 Who Can See Sealed Criminal Records in Nevada?